JNexusAI/CodeCraftHub/README.md

-# CodeCraftHub
 # CodeCraftHub Server

 This repository contains the server-side application for CodeCraftHub, a personalized learning platform built with Node.js, Express, and MongoDB.
+It features a complete user authentication system (registration and login) and course management capabilities.
 The development process is driven by prompts given to a generative AI to scaffold code for models, routes, tests, and deployment configurations.

 ## Key Features

-- ✅ Secure user registration with password hashing (`bcrypt.js`).
+- ✅ Secure user registration and JWT-based authentication.
+- ✅ Protected API routes using custom authentication middleware.
+- ✅ CRUD operations for Courses (Create and Read implemented).
-- ✅ Automated API testing suite using Jest and Supertest against an in-memory MongoDB server.
+- ✅ Automated API testing suite using Jest and Supertest.
 - ✅ Full containerization with a multi-stage `Dockerfile` for a lightweight, production-ready image.
-- ✅ Structured and scalable project layout (`src/models`, `src/controllers`, `src/routes`).
+- ✅ Well-documented code using JSDoc-style comments.

 ## Technology Stack

 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB with Mongoose
 - **Testing:** Jest, Supertest, mongodb-memory-server
+- **Authentication:** JSON Web Tokens (JWT), bcrypt.js
 - **Containerization:** Docker
-- **Utilities:** `bcrypt.js`, `dotenv`
+- **Utilities:** `dotenv`

+---

+## Project Documentation

+For a complete overview of the project's strategy, features, user personas, and technical specifications, please see the **[Product Requirements Document (PRD)](./docs/PRD.md)**.

 ---